ascholerChemeketa/cs160Reader/_sources/CSPNameProcedures/Exercises.rst

     Complete the body of the function ``colorRectangle(turtleName, width, colorValue)``.

-    It should draw a rectangle that has a width specified by the parameter and a height of 100.
+    It should draw a rectangle that has a width specified by the parameter ``width`` and a height of 100.
-    It should be drawn with a color specified by the parameter colorValue.
+    It should be drawn with a color specified by the parameter ``colorValue``.
     The turtle should end up in its original position and facing.

     Make sure to do ``pendown`` and ``color`` at the beginning of the procedure and then